i2y/connecpy/example/README.md

 ## gRPC Examples
-CoPpy does not support gRPC.
+Connecpy does not support gRPC.
 However, you can use the same service code to run a gRPC server and client.
 `grpc_server.py` uses the same service code as `server.py`.

 ## Requirements